asherao/KIO-WA/README.md

 **Head2FaceOffset** - Defines the number of degrees Heading 2 Face is offset.
 Negative numbers are Left.<br>
 **hideOnLaunch** - When set to true, hides KIO-WA on launch.<br>
 **windowPosition** - Where KIO-WA is on the screen.
 X is right, Y is down.
 Consider adjusting for VR.<br>
-**avoidCFIT** - When set to true, Barundus will not listen to BARO Button commands that would result in Controled Flight Into Terrain.
+**avoidCFIT** - When set to true, Barundus will not listen to BARO Button commands that would result in Controlled Flight Into Terrain.
 Can be overridden with middle mouse click on the Altitude Button.<br>
 **windowSize** - KIO-WA window size.
 Resist Adjusting.<br>
 **driftStep** - Number of relative drift units per scroll wheel action for Drift Button.<br>
 **turnStep** - Number of degrees per scroll wheel action for Relative Turn Button.<br>